 Use Coffee Grounds

-You don’t need to spend a fortune on the best fertilizer out there!
+You don’t need to spend a fortune on the best organic fertilizers out there!

 Water With Cooking Water

-Another great way to add a nutrient boost to your plants is by watering them with the leftover cooking water.
+Another great way to add a nutrient boost to your different kind of plants in your new garden is by watering them with leftover cooking water.
 This can give them a boost of vitamins and minerals left from the vegetables, pasta, and other foods you cook.

-However, make sure to let the water cool down before you feed it to your vegetables and plants.
+However, make sure to let the water cool down before you feed it to your vegetable plants and other plants.

 Ward Off Plant Infections With Chamomile Tea